-Note: This website is informational only.
-It does not suggest or make recommendations about alcoholism, drug abuse, addictions, therapy, herbal treatment, recovery, or any other subject and none should be inferred.
-Neither this website nor your host receives any compensation, directly or indirectly, for listing or describing any program.
+Disclaimer: This website is informational only.
+It makes no suggestions or recommendations about alcohol, drinking, rehabs, programs, or any other matter and none should be inferred.
+Neither this website nor your host receives any compensation, directly or indirectly, from listing or describing any program.
 Such listing or description does not imply endorsement. [+]

 Filed Under: Treatments